Kitsunesan13/AutoKuro/README.md

 * **Asynchronous Orchestration:** Runs multiple scanning modules (Port Scanning, Cloud Enum, Tech Detect) in parallel to significantly reduce scan time while maintaining a sequential-style user interface.
 * **Smart Surgical Scanning:** Automatically categorizes subdomains into 'API', 'Static', and 'Dynamic' groups.
 It then applies specific scan strategies to each group (e.g., API-specific payloads for APIs, Misconfig checks for Static assets), reducing false positives and wasted resources.
+* **WAF Kill Switch:** Proactive protection system that continuously monitors tool output for WAF block signatures (e.g., Cloudflare Ray ID, Captcha).
+If a block is detected, the tool executes an immediate emergency stop to preserve IP reputation and prevent bans.
 * **Adaptive Resilience:** Features a self-healing mechanism that detects tool failures or timeouts.
-If a tool fails (e.g., due to WAF blocking), the engine automatically retries with reduced rate limits and concurrency.
+If a tool fails (e.g., due to temporary network issues), the engine automatically retries with reduced rate limits and concurrency.
 * **Memory Safe Architecture:** Utilizes Python Generators and an internal SQLite database for deduplication and file processing, ensuring stability even on low-RAM devices processing millions of URLs.
 * **Hardware Scaling:** Adjusts thread counts, concurrency, and rate limits dynamically based on the hardware profile (Mobile, Desktop, VPS).
 * **Streamed Recon:** Uses Unix piping (Subfinder -> Httpx) to process subdomains immediately without blocking I/O.